Orders & Services

 Photocopies & Digital Conversions

 Paper photocopies, low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services for purposes of supporting teaching, research, and other scholarship.
 The RBML provides reproductions from our collections upon request as long as the staff determines that copying will not harm the original document(s) or violate copyright law.

 Orders may be submitted in-person or remotely.
-All reproduction orders must be prepaid; we accept cash, checks, Visa and MasterCard.
+All reproduction orders must be prepaid; we accept cash, checks, Visa and MasterCard only for credit/debit cards.
 And, all orders are processed in order of receipt—usually within three to four weeks.

 Faculty from Columbia University, Barnard College, other educational institutions, and other interest groups are welcome to arrange for special sessions in the Rare Book & Manuscript Library (RBML) to make use of our holdings.
 Curators are available to select appropriate materials.

 RBML has two rooms where classes may be held: the Chang Room, which can accomodate up to 25 people, and the Donors Room, which can accomodate a total of 12.
 Both are available during our service hours by request.
 Arrangements may be made for larger groups elsewhere in Butler Library.
 For more information, please contact an appropriate curator as early as possible to schedule your session.

 Faculty interested in giving class assignments involving RBML materials are asked to contact RBML to discuss options and strategies..